Venus Pencils

 Venus Pencils were a brand name of pencils made by the American Lead Pencil Company beginning in 1905.
 The production of Venus pencils gave the company an early start in the manufacture of high-quality pencils marketed to artists and architects.
 Venus pencils became even more popular after the First World War, which had interrupted the supply of pencil from German companies.

+In high school many people who used Venus brand pencils saw their slogan "Venus Beats All " which oddly was a reference to the ancient Roman dice game in which the "Venus Roll" was the best possible roll.

 Varieties

 Venus Pencils were produced in a total of seventeen degrees under the categories of very soft, soft, medium, hard, and very hard.
 They were made with no eraser, a tip and eraser, or an oversized tip and eraser.

 Name changes

 In 1956, the American Lead Pencil Company officially changed its name to the Venus Pen and Pencil Corporation.
 A number of acquisitions followed, and in 1967, the company name was changed to Venus-Esterbrook.
 In 1973, the company was acquired by Faber-Castell.